 Spinach and rice cooked in broth merge into much more than the sum of the parts in this easy, nutritious side dish.
 Serve alongside roasted meats, or keep it meatless and serve it topped with plain whole milk yogurt as a centerpiece in a vegetarian meal.

 The dill is optional, but only because some people don't care for it and it's not always in season.
 If you like dill and have access to it, by all means, stir it in.
 It adds a grassy, savory note that is perfection next to earthy spinach.

-- Pick over and trim the spinach.
-Rinse it clean (see how to clean greens for tips), spin or pat it dry.
+Pick over and trim the spinach.
+Rinse it clean, spin or pat it dry.
 You really want the spinach dried off to avoid having to cook off the water later.
-Cut the leaves into thin ribbons.* Set aside.
+Cut the leaves into thin ribbons.
+Set aside.

 In a medium pot over medium-high heat, melt the butter.
 Add the onion and salt and cook, stirring occasionally, until the onion is soft, about 3 minutes.

 Add the garlic to the onion and cook, stirring, until fragrant, about 1 minute.
 Stir in the spinach.
 Cook, stirring occasionally, until the leaves are wilted and any liquid that has cooked out of the spinach has evaporated, about 4 minutes.
 If there's a lot of liquid, turn up the heat and boil it off.

 Add the rice and stir to coat it and make sure it's as well-combined with the spinach and onions as possible.
 Add the broth and bring to a boil.
 Add the dill, if you like.
 Cover and reduce the heat to low.
 Cook, undisturbed, for 15 minutes.
 Without removing the cover, remove the pot from the heat and let sit 5 minutes.